Multipliers, $W$-algebras and the growth of generalized polynomial identities: Classifying almost polynomial growth -varieties

-\begin{lemma} Let $A$ be a finite dimensional unital $W$-algebra.
-If $UT_2^F, UT_2^D \notin \V^W(A)$, then the generalized codimension sequence $c_n^W(A)$ is polynomially bounded. \end{lemma} \begin{proof} Using an argument analogous to that used in the ordinary case (see \cite[Theorem 4.1.9]{GZbook}), we can prove that generalized codimensions do not change upon extension of the base field.
+\begin{lemma} Let $W$ be a unital algebra over a field $F$ of characteristic zero and let $A$ be a finite dimensional unital $W$-algebra.
+If $UT_2^F, UT_2^D, M_k \notin \V^W(A)$ for all $k\geq 2$, then the generalized codimension sequence $c_n^W(A)$ is polynomially bounded. \end{lemma} \begin{proof} Using an argument analogous to that used in the ordinary case (see \cite[Theorem 4.1.9]{GZbook}), we can prove that generalized codimensions do not change upon extension of the base field.
 Therefore, we may assume $F$ is algebraically closed.